 What Is Domestic Violence in Later Life?

 Some experts view late life domestic violence as a sub-set of the larger elder abuse problem.
 Elder abuse, broadly defined, includes physical, sexual and emotional abuse, financial exploitation, neglect and self-neglect, and abandonment.
-The distinctive context of domestic abuse in later life is the abusive use of power and control by a spouse/partner or other person known to the victim.
+The distinctive context of domestic violence in later life is the abusive use of power and control by a spouse/partner or other person known to the victim in a close, personal way.
 The domestic violence and aging networks are encouraged not to try to draw fine lines between the two service systems.
 That is, not to try to answer, “Is this domestic violence?”, or, “Is this elder abuse?”
 Rather, efforts should be made to maximize the capacity of both systems by partnering to meet older victims' unique needs.

 Back to top